 Adventure with a Purpose

-In April and May of 2019, 24 adventurous people came to Nicaragua to distribute Project Jesus books to rural schools.
-The 3 groups took the message of Jesus to over 130,000 people each, met teachers and students, saw beautiful countryside, had to 4×4 on dirt trails, cross rivers and lakes on ferries and boats, and ate rice and beans.
-This small slide show is of pictures from this year.
+In February and March of 2020, many adventurous people came to Honduras, Colombia, Costa Rica, and Nicaragua to distribute Project Jesus books to public schools.
+The groups took the message of Jesus to over 1,000,000 people, met teachers and students, saw beautiful countryside, had to 4×4 on dirt trails, cross rivers and lakes on ferries and boats, and ate rice and beans.
+Despite the world situation, God’s message arrived at the schools.

 We are to be Jesus’ hands and feet.
 What better way than taking books that are 80% scripture to students in public schools?